lovell/sharp/README.md

 ### toBuffer(callback)

 Write image data to a Buffer, the format of which will match the input image.
+JPEG, PNG and WebP are supported.

 `callback` gets two arguments `(err, buffer)` where `err` is an error message, if any, and `buffer` is the resultant image data.